Yes, you can double-major

 If you fail to complete the requirements for one of your majors, you will not graduate, even if you fulfill all of your other graduation requirements.
 If you don’t plan to complete the requirements for one of your majors, you must formally drop it with a "Change of Major" form before you can be cleared for graduation.
 Pick one up at Machmer 407A.

 Double majors are required to identify one major as primary, making the other one secondary.
 You still have to satisfy the requirements of both majors, but the choice of primary major determines in what department or college you will fulfill some of those requirements.
 For example, you may have to complete the university-wide Junior Year Writing requirement in your primary major.
 Or if your two majors are in different colleges (Communication is in the College of Social and Behavioral Science), you may need to complete additional college requirements of your primary major.
 You will also need to fulfill your Integrative Expeience (IE) requirement in your primary major.

 If I double-major, how does my choice of primary or secondary major affect Communication department requirements?

-Your choice of primary major affects where you will take the Junior Year Writing course and may affect whether you need to complete the Global Education requirement.
+Your choice of primary major affects where you will take the Junior Year Writing and Integrative Experience (IE) courses and may affect whether you need to complete the Global Education requirement.